Romel Pascual – Executive Director

 Prior to being named executive director in 2015, Romel served on the CicLAvia board and was actively involved in the expansion of the organization.

-Romel has a masters degree in urban planning and has a long history championing environmental, energy, sustainability and social justice issues in both the non-profit and the public sector.
+Romel has a master’s degree in urban planning and has a long history championing environmental causes, energy, sustainability, and social justice issues in both the non-profit and public sector.
 He was the first Assistant Secretary of Environmental Justice under former California Governor Gray Davis.
-He led the environmental justice program at the U.S. Environmental Protection Agency Region 9 - Western U.S., Hawaii and the Pacific Territories. @romelpascual_la
+He led the environmental justice program at the US Environmental Protection Agency Region 9 (Pacific Southwest).
+Find Romel on Twitter @romelpascual_la.

 Alex Merlino – Director of Finance

 Alex oversees all financial aspects of the organization and leads development of branded merchandise.
-Born and raised in Los Angeles, Alexandra is an entrepreneur and nonprofit executive with more than 15 years experience growing small businesses and nonprofit enterprises.
-She has launched and managed organizations and businesses focused on sustainability, economic development, consumer products and community. @tereskids
+Born and raised in Los Angeles, Alex is an entrepreneur and nonprofit executive with more than 15 years of experience growing small businesses and nonprofit enterprises.
+She has launched and managed organizations and businesses focused on sustainability, economic development, consumer products, and community.
+Follow Alex on Twitter @tereskids.

 Rachel Burke – Director of Production

-Tafarai is a Los Angeles native with extensive experience in the following areas: communications, promotion and outreach, constituency building, stakeholder education, project management, program development, marketing, and event production.
-He is considered a leader in strategic planning & community organizing issues and has worked on development and urban planning issues for over 13 years with an emphasis on the dynamics impacting working class communities.
-He has extensive organizational development experience having served on the board of Strategic Actions for a Just Economy during a critical executive transition and he recently served on the Board of CicLAvia, having helped spearhead expansion efforts into South Los Angeles.
+Tafarai is a Los Angeles native with extensive experience in communications, promotion and outreach, constituency building, stakeholder education, project management, program development, marketing, and event production.
+He is considered a leader in strategic planning and community organizing and has worked on development and urban planning issues for more than 15 years with an emphasis on the dynamics impacting working class communities.
+He has extensive organizational development experience having served on the board of Strategic Actions for a Just Economy during a critical executive transition.
+He also recently served on CicLAvia’s board, helping to spearhead expansion efforts into South Los Angeles.
+He currently serves as CicLAvia’s Chief Strategist.
 In 2014 he was appointed as a commissioner to the City of Los Angeles Transportation Commission.
-Tafarai is also the founder of EMH Creative Group, a consulting firm focused on strategic planning, communications and production. @tafarai
+Tafarai is also the founder of EMH Creative Group, a consulting firm focused on strategic planning, communications, and event production.
+Follow him on Twitter @tafarai.